abduseK/pello_world/README.md

 # Pello World

-pello world is a mobile application, developed using flutter, open source mobile SDK from google.
+Pello world is a platform designed for technology students to access the modules and project samples easly.

 ## Note: the project is at design stage. there are a lot of remaining works!!!